 When a deer blows, they are releasing a stream of air from their nostrils.
 The sound is created when air is expelled quickly, creating a loud, snort-like sound.
 This behavior is usually done when a deer is alarmed or startled.

 It is believed that deer use this behavior as a warning to other deer of potential danger.
 The blowing noise is loud and piercing and can be heard up to a mile away.

 Deer are able to sense danger from a long distance away, and the blowing noise helps alert other deer in the area to potential danger.
 Deer use this behavior to help protect themselves from predators.
 They can also use it to scare away other animals that may pose a threat to them.
 If you are in the deer stand hunting and you hear a deer blow, it either sees you or another predator.

 In addition to serving as a warning to other deer, blowing also helps deer to identify each other.
 Deer can recognize the unique blowing noises of other deer, allowing them to identify members of their own herd.
 This is especially helpful for deer in large herds, as it allows them to keep track of each other.
 It doesn’t matter if male or female, both bucks and doe blow and snort as a communication signal.

 Deer also use the blowing noise to communicate with one another.
 Different blowing noises can indicate different messages.
 For example, a short, sharp blow might indicate danger, while a longer, softer blow might indicate a friendly greeting.

 The blowing of deer is an important behavior that serves many purposes.
 It helps protect them from predators, allows them to identify each other, and allows them to communicate with one another.
 Without this behavior, deer would be more vulnerable to predators and could have difficulty staying together in large herds.

-Overall, blowing is an essential behavior for deer.
+Blowing and snorting is an essential behavior for deer.
 It allows them to protect themselves from predators and helps them to identify and communicate with one another.
 It is an important behavior that helps keep deer safe and healthy in the wild.